vekonyat/ATC_MiThermometer/README.md

 1.6: Fix alternation of Advertising in mi mode

 1.7: Authorization and encryption in permissions to access GAP ATT attributes, if pin code is enabled

+1.8: Time display (instead of a blinking smile)